cheald/manticore/README.md

 1. Synchronous responses are evaluted when you call an accessor on them, like `#body` or `#headers`.
 2. Synchronous responses which pass a handler block are evaluated immediately.
 3. Asynchronous responses are always evaluated when you call `Client#execute!`
+4. Background responses are always immediately evaluated, but return a `Future`.

-As a result, this allows you to attach handlers to synchronous and asynchronous responses in the same fashion:
+As a result, with the exception of background requests, this allows you to attach handlers to synchronous and asynchronous responses in the same fashion:

 ```ruby
 # Response doesn't evaluate when you call get, since you don't need any results from it yet